petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-site-template-and-uploading-files.md

 ## Creating a Site Template

-Once in the virtual instance, create the site template and use it to create other sites.
+Once in the virtual instance, create the site template that will be used to create other sites.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)), select the *Control Panel* tab, and click *Site Templates* under Sites.